 About halfway through, two unknowns pull up in a car outside and the maniac makes very quick work of them.
 They are never mentioned or referenced again and it’s pretty obvious that this scene was added during post-production as perhaps someone mentioned that there hadn’t been any killings for a while and they were in need of a little more action.
 We do come across moments when the pace does stagnate a bit, but all in all I think that things cruise along at an acceptable gallop and sustaining momentum is not the flaw that ruins Psycho Ward.

 The script seems to have been written in five-minutes on the back of a fag packet and because of that it’s incredibly dumb.
 INCREDIBLY so.
 There’s a part where two of the characters get locked in a prison cell together and I repeat, LOCKED-in-a-prison-cell.
 I laughed out loud when one of them looked at the other and said, “Ok right, so we should just wait here!”
-An early victim has a chance to flee the hulking maniac and so she runs, no, not out of the open front entrance to freedom, but instead back inside and into a concrete cell and then she closes the door behind her without locking it (of course).
+An early victim has a chance to flee the hulking maniac and so she runs, no, not out of the open front entrance to freedom, but iback inside and into a concrete cell and then she closes the door behind her without locking it and just waits to get killed.
 Good move!
 I also liked it when the ‘heroic’ psychiatrist discovers a cell block that is littered with the bodies of his chums.
 He finds corpse A and like a real gentleman takes of his jacket to place it over the victim’s face.
 Then he comes across corpse B and removes his shirt to do the same.
-Secretly inside, I wondered if he really would strip right down to his polka dot Y-fronts if he came across the rest?
-Unfortunately for us however, he didn’t get that far.
+Secretly inside, I wondered if he really would strip right down to his polka dot Y-fronts if he came across the rest of the deceased?
+Luckily, the killer finds him first ;)